ebaauw/homebridge-ups/README.md

 - Support multiple hosts running `upsd`, support multiple UPS devices per host;
 - Includes `ups` command-line utility for troubleshooting.

-Homebridge UPS exposes an accessory for each UPS device, with an _Outlet_ service and a _Battery_ service.
+Homebridge UPS exposes an accessory for each UPS device, with an _Outlet_ service, a _Battery_ service, and a _History_ service for Eve history.

 The table below lists the characteristics of the _Outlet_ service, mapped to the corresponding